GenericMappingTools/gmt/doc/rst/source/spectrum1d.rst

 **-N**\ [*name\_stem*]
     Supply an alternate name stem to be used for output files [Default = "spectrum"].
-    Giving no argument will disable the writing of individual output files.
+    If **-N** is given with no argument then we disable the writing of individual output files and instead write a single table to standard output.

 .. _-V: